Individual and node properties#

 These properties are most commonly used to target (or avoid targeting) particular nodes or individuals with interventions.
 For example, you might want to put individuals into different age bins and then target interventions to individuals in a particular age bin.
 Another common use is to configure treatment coverage to be higher for nodes that are easy to access and lower for nodes that are difficult to access.
 For more information on creating campaign interventions, see Creating campaigns.

-For some simulation types, you can also configure heterogeneous transmission between individuals with different property values.
-For more information, see Property-based heterogeneous disease transmission (HINT) and Multi-route HINT.
 For other simulation types, transmission is configured using mechanistic parameter settings, such as parasite density, viral load, biting frequency, and other measures relevant to the disease being modeled.
 See Infectivity and transmission for more information.

 The following sections describe how to define individual properties and assign different values to individuals in a simulation.
 However, with the exception of setting up age bins, you can use the same process to assign properties to a node.
 To see all individual and node property parameters, see NodeProperties and IndividualProperties.

-Create individual properties other than age
+Create individual properties other than age#

 Assigning property values to individuals uses the IndividualProperties parameter in the demographics file.
 See Demographics parameters for a list of supported properties.
 The values you assign to properties are user-defined and can be applied to individuals in all nodes or only in particular nodes in a simulation.